 1. What is the Health Care Services Board?

-The Health Care Services Board (HCSB) is a 14 member advisory group established by state law and appointed by the Commissioner who represent a variety of professions treating work related injuries.
+The Health Care Services Board (HCSB) is a 14 member advisory group established by state law and appointed by the Director who represent a variety of professions treating work related injuries.
 By statute, the Board is made up of the following representatives: an ex-officio Chair, six physician representatives, one physical therapy representative, one chiropractic representative, one dentist representative, one employee representative, one employer representative, one public representative and one hospital administrator representative.

 2. Are Board Members Reimbursed?